-- 1) Obtain the current notional value, as at the date of this decision, of Mr N's previous pension plan(s), if they hadn't been transferred to the SIPP. - 2) Obtain the actual current value of Mr N's SIPP, as at the date of this decision, less any outstanding charges. - 3) Deduct the sum arrived at in step 2) from the sum arrived at in step 1). - 4) Pay a commercial value to buy Mr N's share in any investments that cannot currently be redeemed. - 5) Pay an amount into Mr N's SIPP, so that the transfer value of the SIPP is increased by an amount equal to the loss calculated in step 3).
+- 1) Obtain the current notional value, as at the date of this decision, of Mr H's previous pension plan(s), if they hadn't been transferred to the SIPP. - 2) Obtain the actual current value of Mr H's SIPP, as at the date of this decision, less any outstanding charges. - 3) Deduct the sum arrived at in step 2) from the sum arrived at in step 1). - 4) Pay an amount into Mr H's SIPP, so that the transfer value of the SIPP is increased by an amount equal to the loss calculated in step 3).
 This payment should take account of any available tax relief and the effect of charges.
-The payment should also take account of interest as set out below. - 6) Pay Mr N £500 for the distress and inconvenience the problems with his pension have caused him.
+The payment should also take account of interest as set out below.